 Karlene Sugarman explains how to approach goal-setting with your team

 In sports, as well as in life, it is very important to set goals for yourself.
 They provide direction so that you can achieve the things that will bring you happiness and success.
-When setting goals the succession of events goes like this: set a goal, have a detailed plan, commit to that plan, and then take action.
+When setting goals, the succession of events goes like this: set a goal, have a detailed plan, commit to that plan, and then act.
 Sound easy?
 It can be if you take goal setting seriously and approach it systematically.

 I have already talked about the importance of goal-setting, but you also need to be dedicated mentally and physically to achieving the goals you have set for yourself.
 Follow these practical tips to help you with that:

 When setting your goals, keep these things in mind; and, do not forget . . . the journey of 1,000 miles begins with 1 step.

 If you quote information from this page in your work, then the reference for this page is: